WICG/import-maps/spec.md

 Any **ongoing fetches of import maps** are noted, while ongoing, so that `import:` URL fetching can block on them (see below).

-### Import map spec structure

-For now, see the [reference implementation](https://github.com/WICG/import-maps/tree/master/reference-implementation) to understand how an arbitrary string gets turned into a normalized "import map" structure.
-This will soon be ported to formal specification text, after a bit more validation that it works correctly.

 ### Merging import maps

 We're looking to do the minimal thing that could work here.
 As such, I propose the following: